swolegoal/sshfs-home/README.md

 `sudo ./setup.sh`

-PLEASE NOTE
+Caveats
 -------
-In order for this daemon to work properly, the target user must exist on both machines with the same UID and GID.
+- In order for this daemon to work properly, the target user must exist on both machines with the same UID and GID.
+- Certain applications with lock files in `$HOME` will refuse to work with default arguments (e.g. Chromium, et al.)